eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 Setting an alias SHALL be optional for the User.
 The User SHALL be able to change the alias for any pseudonym.

->Rationale: Setting an alias helps the User to recognize and distinguish pseudonym values, which otherwise may be meaningless sequences of symbols.
+>Rationale: Setting an alias helps the User to recognize and distinguish pseudonyms, which otherwise may be meaningless sequences of symbols.

 ##### Requirement

 A Wallet Instance SHALL allow a User to choose which pseudonym to authenticate with towards a Relying Party if multiple Pseudonyms are registered for this Relying Party.
-The user shall be presented with the alias of their of pseudonyms if assigned.
+The user shall be presented with the alias of their of pseudonyms if assigned when this choice must be made.

 > Rationale: A User should be able to freely choose which pseudonym to use if multiple are available.